Hanna Greally

 Johanna Catherine Greally (21 March 1924 – 15 August 1985) was an Irish writer who was detained against her will in St. Loman's Hospital in Mullingar, County Westmeath for almost two decades.
-A well-known local poet, there is an award named after her called the Hanna Greally International Literary Awards, with the first inception being in 2007.
+A well-known local poet, there is an award event named after her called the Hanna Greally International Literary Awards, begun in 2007.

-History
+Early life

-Johanna Greally was born in Athlone, the eldest of two children, into a family who were very well known in the town.
+Johanna Greally was born in Athlone, the eldest of two children, into a family who were very well-known in the town.
 Greally's mother, Mary, was born on to Peter and Mary Murray (née Dolan) in Athlone.
 Mary's parents married on in a town outside of Birr, County Offaly, which was then known as King's County.
-Greally's mother Mary was an only child and extremely wealthy in her youth as she owned farmland, a prospering business and an island in the River Shannon.
+Greally's mother Mary was an only child and wealthy in her youth; she owned farmland, a prosperous business and an island in the River Shannon.
 Mary married James Greally on in St Andrew's Church in Dublin.
 Greally's father James died suddenly from cardiac failure aged 26 on which left her mother a widow, aged 25.